railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_architecture.rst

     web client and the GTK client at present (since early versions of 5.0).
     In earlier versions, the web client had fractionally greater functionality.

-    When you're changing the structure of your Open ERP installation (adding and removing modules, perhaps changing labels) you'll find the web client to be irritating because of its use of **caching**.
+    When you're changing the structure of your OpenERP installation (adding and removing modules, perhaps changing labels) you'll find the web client to be irritating because of its use of **caching**.